 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.
+The Challenge for Credit process allows you to demonstrate that you have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university-level course.

-Full information for the Challenge for Credit can be found in the Undergraduate Calendar.
+Full information about Challenge for Credit can be found in the Undergraduate Calendar.

-|Take home exam||Exam||Total|
+|Take home assignment||30%|

 Undergraduate Challenge for Credit Course Registration Form